 - The Demon Queen in Maoyuu Maou Yuusha is a curvaceous, busty, stunning redhead that believes she's "wasted away" because she has devoted too many decades to her field of expertise (Economical Science).

 - Kiki's Delivery Service has Kiki explicitly says this when Ursula the artist asks to do her portrait and asks why she is bothering with it.
-Ursula responds with a laugh and firmly explains that Kiki is very petty and she will not take no as an answer.
+Ursula responds with a laugh and firmly explains that Kiki is very pretty and she will not take no as an answer.

 - The title character from Empowered tries to believe she's beautiful, but rarely manages it, despite being drop-dead gorgeous even by superheroine standards.
 Sistah Spooky's constant digs do nothing to help.